Kuuuube/Chatter_Generator/README.md

 **Chatter Intensity:** The amount of chatter to be added.

-**Frequency:** The rate at which chatter should be generated.
+**Frequency:** The rate at which chatter will be generated.
 This value should always be at or higher than your tablet's report rate.